alphagov/notify-support/_content/principles.markdown

 3. Be helpful

     Answer the question they’re asking.
 If this doesn’t solve their problem, then offer alternatives that might.
-Don’t send out generic information.
+Don’t send out general information.

 4. Have a conversation